integrations/slack/README.md

 ## Features

 ### Subscribe to an Organization or a Repository
 On repositories, the app notifies of `open`, `close`, and `re-open` events on pull requests and issues in repositories you've subscribed to.
-It also notifies of any `push` directly to the repository's default branch as well as `comments` on issues and pull requests.
+It also notifies of any `push` directly to the repository's default branch.

 ### Customize your notifications